-While Council generally supports development in the rural, lakeside areas of the municipality, it also believes the Municipality has a responsibility to ensure development in these areas is conducted in a manner that helps to ensure they can be enjoyed for generations to come.
+While Council generally supports development in the rural, lakeside areas of the municipality, Council also believes the Municipality has a responsibility to ensure development in these areas is conducted in a manner that helps to ensure they can be enjoyed for generations to come.
 For these reasons, Council will establish the Lakeshore Zone.
-This zone will take a thoughtful approach to development around lakes, including establishing setbacks from the lake, limiting the types of permitted development, and requiring larger minimum lot sizes, to protect these valued resources.
+This Zone will take a careful approach to development around lakes with specific development pressures, including establishing setbacks from the lake, limiting the types of permitted development, and requiring larger minimum lot sizes, to protect these valued resources.

-The Lakeshore Zone will be applied to lakes within the municipality with existing development, or those that have the potential for development, such as lakes that are close to existing roads or population centres.
+The Lakeshore Zone will be applied to lakes within the municipality with existing dense development, or those that have the potential for such types of development.

-Policy 3-16: Council shall, through the Land Use By-law, establish the Lakeshore Zone.
+Policy 3-23: Council shall, through the Land Use By-law, establish the Lakeshore Zone.
 This land use zone is intended to enable lakeside development with thoughtful development standards intended to protect the integrity of lakeside ecosystems.

-Policy 3-17: The Lakeshore Zone shall permit limited residential and accommodation uses, including, but not limited to, single dwellings and bed and breakfasts; community uses; and water-related uses, such as marinas.
+Policy 3-24: The Lakeshore Zone shall permit limited residential and accommodation uses, including, but not limited to, single dwellings and bed and breakfasts.